d6agarwal/sp25-cse110-lab4/expose/javascript/part2.md

     at <anonymous>:24:13
     at mn (<anonymous>:16:5455)

    We get an error saying i is not defined because i is initialized as a block-scoped variable and is in the for loop.
 We try to access i outside the block where it does not exist outside the for loop and that is why it says that i is not defined because it is not in the scope.

+10. 3
+    Since on line 4 we assign length to be the number of elements in the prices array, it sees that there are 3 elements in the array and just prints that.
+It does not run into any scoping errors because it is still in the block-scope where it was initialized.
+It was declared at the top of the function.